OSGeo/gdal/doc/source/drivers/raster/mff2.rst

 ::

-   channel.enumeration:  (optional- only needed for multiband) Number of channels of data (eg. 3 for rgb)
+   channel.enumeration:  (optional- only needed for multiband) Number of channels of data (e.g., 3 for rgb)

    channel.interleave = { *pixel tile sequential } :  (optional- only
    needed for multiband)